-Environmental factors, such as the following, might trigger ALS.
+Environmental factors, such as the following, have been associated with an increased risk of ALS.

 - Smoking.
-Smoking is the only likely environmental risk factor for ALS.
-The risk seems to be greatest for women, particularly after menopause.
+Evidence supports that smoking is an environmental risk factor for ALS.
+Women who smoke seem to be at even higher risk, particularly after menopause.

 - Military service.
 Studies indicate that people who have served in the military are at higher risk of ALS.
-It's unclear what about military service might trigger the development of ALS.
-It might include exposure to certain metals or chemicals, traumatic injuries, viral infections, and intense exertion.
+It's not clear what about military service might trigger ALS.
+It might include exposure to certain metals or chemicals, traumatic injuries, viral infections, or intense exertion.

 As the disease progresses, ALS causes complications, such as: